 1. Compromise sucks pretty bad, sometimes

-2. Often travel can ruin relationships that are not very strong
+2. Travel can ruin relationships that are not very strong

 However, I would add that the stronger the relationship, the better the chances of it getting stronger instead of broken into pieces when the travel’s over.